lsst/rtn-045/_static/template.rst

 **Credit:** *E.g., "Originally developed by" or "Based on tutorials developed by" and then people's names, including journal article or software release citations if appropriate.* Please consider acknowledging them if this tutorial is used for the preparation of journal articles, software releases, or other tutorials.

 **Get Support:** Everyone is encouraged to ask questions or raise issues in the `Support Category <https://community.lsst.org/c/support/6>`_ of the Rubin Community Forum.
 Rubin staff will respond to all questions posted there.

+*How-to tutorials should NOT need sections, and have a minimal number of very concise steps.
+How-tos should NOT have an introduction as this is covered by the learning objective above.*

+*Like the notebook template, italicized text should be removed or replaced.*

 .. _DPX-Aspect-Y-Intro: